There are two main formats of writing we feature on our website: Features, and Snippets!

 Headlines should be submitted here.

-If you have any questions about the features, you can always get in touch with our Submissions Editor, Derek Connor, at submissions@the-GIST.org.
+If you have any questions about the features, you can always get in touch with our submissions team at [email protected].

 As an editor, you can either do specialist editing, which is style and content editing and based on your expertise, or copy-editing, which is grammar, sentence structure and typos.
 Both types of editing is great experience, and people in general find that the more editing they do, the better writers they themselves become.
 You can find a guide to specialist editing here.

 If you are interested in editing, the easiest way to fill out this form so we can get in touch with you and see your relevant expertise.
-You are welcome to follow up with any questions – just get in touch at editor@the-GIST.org, which reaches the Editors-in-Chief, Gabriela and Katrina.
-If you would like to do copy-editing, you should get in touch with our Head of Copy-Editing, Kirsten Munro, at copyediting@the-GIST.org.
+You are welcome to follow up with any questions – just get in touch at [email protected], which reaches the Editors-in-Chief.
+If you would like to do copy-editing, you should get in touch with our copy editing team at [email protected].

 Get back to Get Involved.